BryceVandegrift/website/content/software.md

 ### Shell

-For my shell, I use [oksh](https://github.com/ibara/oksh) which is OpenBSD's version of the Public Domain Korn Shell (pdksh).
+For my shell, I use [yash](https://magicant.github.io/yash/) which is minimal shell that aims to be maximally POSIX compliant.
-For the longest time I have used zsh as my main shell, however I have decided to switch to [o]ksh since it is simpler and faster than zsh.
-I found that zsh is a bit too bloated for me and has caused a few problems in the past that [o]ksh solves.
+For the longest time I have used zsh as my main shell, however I have decided to switch to yash since it is simpler, faster, and more portable than zsh.
+Despite this, yash still remains user-friendly and has things like command suggestions and advanced command completion.
+I found that zsh is a bit too bloated for me and has caused a few problems in the past that yash solves.

 ### Text/Code Editor